The creativity of author, designer, broadcaster Ben Arogundade

 ABOUT ME

-Hi there.
 I am a London-based author, journalist and broadcaster.
 The history of black Hollywood actresses features in my illustrated book, ‘Black Beauty’, released in 2000 (now sold out).
 Discover more about me and my work at Ben Arogundade bio.

 Ben Arogundade bio photo